Tousiath/DeepFake_Detection_LSTM/README.md

 **Model**
-The trained LSTM model is saved in this directory as `trained_model6.pt`.
+The trained LSTM model is saved as `trained_model6.pt`.
 The model can be found at this [link](https://drive.google.com/file/d/1ycyQwouJkzc7FRlCR_QbheJZvZgPI_7O/view?usp=sharing).

 **Flask Application**